Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

 When you have signed up for this arrangement, you will start receiving statements with the amount to pay.
 Keep paying the installments until you no longer owe a past-due balance.

 If you do not see the option to sign up, call a customer service representative and explain your situation to opt for the arrangement.
-You may reach an agent by calling the following number: (833) 267-6094
+You can reach Spectrum customer support here: (833) 267-6094.

 - Log in to your online account.
 Confirm that you have missed a bill (or two).